snakypy/dotctrl/README.md

 > TIP: You can create several subfolders with different Dotctrl repository.

-You can circumvent all of these commands above using the `--auto` option. **Dotctrl** will automatically create the base directory to store the data, however, you need to have a superuser password.
+You can circumvent all of these commands above using the `--auto` option. **Dotctrl** will automatically create the base directory to store the data, however, you must have sudo permission.

 ```shell
 dotctrl init --auto